sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 with the head model.

 Again, use the <font color=brown> Tools → Locate dipoles using DIPFIT → Head model and settings</font> menu item.
 Click on *Manual coreg.* in the DIPFIT settings window.
 A window appears.
-Change the *resize* values to 1.5 for all axes to see the electrodes (we are undoing the alignment for illustrative purpose).
+Change the *resize* values to 1.5 for all axes to see the electrodes (we are undoing the alignment for illustrative purposes).

 ![750px](/assets/images/coregister_new1.png)